makinacorpus/filechunk-bundle/README.md

 *   Chrome <= 49
 *   Edge <= 13
 *   IE <= 11
-*   Firefox <= 47
+*   Firefox <= 33
-*   And probably a few earlier versions, since it only uses a very small subset of the FileReader API.
+*   And probably others, since it only uses a very small subset of the FileReader API.

 # Installation